Real estate sales are not one size fits all. Every real estate transaction is unique to the property being sold.

 It only makes sense then that the executor hires an experienced Certified Probate Real Estate Specialist who understands the executor’s duties and the probate process.

 Probate Real Estate Agent Duties

 A probate agent has legal duties and obligations as an advocate of a probate estate.
-This means the agent definitely must have specialized knowledge, training, and experience in the probate sales process.
+This means it is prudent to hire an agent that has specialized knowledge, training, and experience in the probate sales process.